-The scheme covers small electrical items such as toasters, kettles, radios etc – items you can easily carry.
+The scheme covers small electrical items such as toasters, kettles and radios.
+Items you can easily carry.
 Items must be deposited into a crate provided at the library entrance.
-The libraries are not able to accept anything large or heavy – such as televisions, monitors, microwaves, white goods or fridges and freezers – or anything damaged and beyond repair.
+The libraries cannot accept anything large or heavy – such as televisions, monitors, microwaves, white goods, fridges, and freezers – or anything damaged and beyond repair.

-Once goods have been dropped off, the items will be collected by Orinoco – a local charities that help reuse and recycle waste.
-The items will be tested, minor repairs will be made by volunteers and the items will then be sold on to benefit the charities.
+Once goods have been dropped off, the items will be collected by Orinoco – a local charity that help reuse and recycle waste.
+The items will be tested, volunteers will make minor repairs, and the items will then be sold to benefit the charities.

 To find other local options for repair, reuse and recycling options including charity shops, please use our Waste Wizard search tool.